 Wind (onshore and offshore) and solar PV technologies are key components of the future decarbonized energy mix and therefore play a pivotal role in the development of the scenario storylines.

-From a modelling perspective, investments in these technologies are available based on annualized cost assumptions and strongly depends on electricity demand level (including electricity for P2X).
+From a modelling perspective, the deployment of these technologies will result from an investment loop using the below updated ranges as boundary conditions and annualized cost assumptions.
+The results will strongly depend on electricity demand level (including electricity for P2X).
 Apart from these cost assumptions, the geographical investment decisions are further driven by technology and country specific Climate Data.
 For instance, where offshore wind is not an option due to a lack of coast line or policy measure, the model will naturally not invest in this option.
 This boundary is reflected in either conditions given by TSOs or the climate data.

 Targeting European energy autonomy based on renewable energy sources requires maximizing wind and solar development.
 Increasingly triggered by local initiatives solar PV and onshore wind will see the highest development compared to their potential.
 As a result RES development will be close to the upper range and potentially higher than the level reached in the TYNDP 2020 DE scenario, mainly due to lower imports and nuclear capacity.
 The resulting variability of the energy mix will require significant flexibility at network and demand level.

 Widening the supply range to low carbon electricity generation and energy imports will provide some room to optimize renewable development at a European scale seeking both cost efficiency and public acceptance.
-As a result, offshore wind and large scale solar farms will be respectively predominant in the north (e.g. North Sea Energy Hubs) and in the south of Europe.
-Relatively higher energy imports results in lower deployment of wind, solar and electrolysis capacity to produce synthetic fuels in Europe.
+As a result, offshore wind and large scale solar farms will be respectively predominant in the north (e. g.
+North Sea Energy Hubs) and in the south of Europe.
+At the same time the capacity level of those technologies could be lower in absolute terms than in Distributed Energy as relatively higher energy imports results in lower deployment of wind, solar and electrolysis capacity to produce synthetic fuels in Europe.

 Proposed ranges in 2050

-The following graph covers both technical potential of solar and wind as well as the installed capacities as stated in the main third party scenarios (EC, IRENA, IEA, Eurelectric and e-Highway) approaching carbon neutrality.
+The following graphs cover both technical potential of solar and wind as well as the installed capacities as stated in the main third party scenarios (EC, IRENA, IEA, Eurelectric and e-Highway) approaching carbon neutrality.
+Onshore and offshore wind ranges are defined as separate categories to improve visibility on storylines.

 Maximum technical potential